-V/H SYNC + Blank This will cause the system to turn off the

-vertical and horizontal synchronization ports

-and write blanks to the video buffer.
+V/H SYNC + Blank This selection will cause the system to turn off the vertical and horizontal synchronization ports and write blanks to the video buffer.

-Blank Screen This only writes blanks to the video buffer.
+Blank Screen This option only writes blanks to the video buffer.

-DPMS Support Initializes display power management signaling.
+DPMS Initializes display power management signaling.
+Use

-Select this if your video board supports it.
+this option if your video board supports it.

-3.1.5.6 Video Off In Suspend
+Video Off In Suspend

 This field is used to activate the video off feature when the system enters the Suspend mode.
+The options are Yes and No.